BNAV01/BNAV01/README.md

 - Aug.
 2024 to Actuallity Assistant of university subject Software Engineering
   - Functions: Conduct classes to students regarding software development focused on fullstack, using scrum methodology.
-- Dec.
-2018 to Dec.
-2019 Ticket validator.
-TicketPlus.
-  - Functions: Validate tickets to allow or deny people access to a specific event.

 ## Education